 Add a Kubernetes Cluster to Rancher

-1. Select the Clusters item in the upper menu in your Rancher graphical interface and then click the Add Cluster button.
+1. Select the Clusters item in the menu bar of your Rancher graphical interface and then click the Add Cluster button.

 2. You can register a cluster you created before or create a new cluster using the existing nodes.
 This article will demonstrate the creation of a new Kubernetes cluster.
 Click the Existing nodes button to start the process.

-3. Provide a cluster name on the next screen.
+3. Next, provide a cluster name.
 In the expandable sections below, set up member roles and configure labels and annotations for the cluster:

-5. In the Cloud Provider subsection of the Kubernetes Options, select your cloud provider.
+5. In the Cloud Provider subsection, select your cloud provider.
 Choose None if you do not wish to set up the cloud:

 6. When you finish setting up the cluster, scroll to the bottom of the page and click the Next button.

-Note: Every Kubernetes cluster needs to have at least one etcd node for key-value storage and one Control Plane to maintain object records.
+Note: Every Kubernetes cluster needs at least one etcd node for key-value storage and one Control Plane to maintain object records.